hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-synthetic-insulated-jackets.markdown

 The Arc'teryx Proton AR Hoody is the warmest jacket in the Proton Series and is balancing warmth and airflow.

-You can wear the jacket either as a softshell or as a mid-layer under a waterproof shell.
+You can wear the jacket either as a soft shell or as a mid-layer under a waterproof shell.

 The jacket has a trim fit design and an insulated adjustable hood which is helmet compatible.